Indo-China Steam Navigation Company Ltd.

-The Indo-China Steam Navigation Company, Limited (ICSNC), was established in 1873 as a subsidiary of Hong Kong based Jardine, Matheson & Co., one of the largest trading companies in the Far East at that time.
+The Indo-China Steam Navigation Company, Limited (ICSNC), was established in 1873 as a subsidiary of Hong Kong–based Jardine, Matheson & Co., one of the largest trading companies in the Far East at that time.

 Early history

 With the advent of steam power, Jardines became concerned that it might lose its former advantage in operating fast clippers.
-As a result, the company became seriously involved in steamships in the mid-1850s, servicing the Bengal – China trade.
+As a result, the company became seriously involved in steamships in the mid-1850s, servicing the Bengal–China trade.
 Regular services up and down the coast, with occasional diversions to Japan, were implemented around the same time.

 Jardines established the China Coast Steam Navigation Co.
 (CCSNC) in 1873, which operated between Chinese ports and Japan.
 ICSNC was floated on the London Stock Exchange in 1881, with a capital of £449,800 The new company amalgamated the group's river, coastal and cargo interests, taking over CCSNC's coastal fleet and sending ships to Singapore, Calcutta and Vladivostok.
 In 1885, a new service from Hong Kong to Manila began operating.

 In the early 20th century, more than half of all the ships on the Yangtze River were owned by ICSNC and their arch-rivals, Butterfield and Swire.

 British investment in the Yangtze Valley, including Shanghai, had reached over £200,000,000 by the 1920s.
 This was almost equal to the amount invested in the whole of British India at that time, and significantly more than British investments in Africa.

 Trade flourished until the end of the Second World War, when the 1943 British–Chinese Treaty for the Relinquishment of Extra-Territorial Rights in China shut down the Yangtze River trade and routes between the Chinese coastal ports.
-In response, ICSNC diversified into the China — Australia trade.
+In response, ICSNC diversified into the China—Australia trade.

-Post Second World War
+Post–Second World War

 Passenger voyages between the Far East, Straits and Bay of Bengal was abandoned at the end of 1955, and in the same year, Auckland became a port of call on the Australia route.

 Between November 1960 and April 1961, Eastern Argosy and Eastern Star were plying the Hong Kong, Brisbane, Sydney, Melbourne, Wellington, Auckland route, returning via Melbourne and Sydney to Hong Kong.
-The Eastern Glory and Eastern Trader operated between Hong Kong, Sydney, Melbourne and Adelaide.
+Eastern Glory and Eastern Trader operated between Hong Kong, Sydney, Melbourne and Adelaide.

 Later on, increased competition from Indian and Japanese companies reduced profitability and ICSNC, London was liquidated in 1974.
 ICSNC, Hong Kong moved into the bulk shipping business and also became involved in the Gearbulk container pool, as well as branching out into other industries.

 Incidents

-SS Hip Sang
+Hip Sang

-The SS Hip Sang, an ICSNC cargo steamer of 1,659 tons, was lost on 16 July 1904 when she was torpedoed by the Russian destroyer Rastoropny west of the Kwantung Peninsula at 39.10°N 121.15°E after refusing to stop en route from Newchang for Chefoo carrying provisions.
+Hip Sang, an ICSNC cargo steamship of 1,659 tons, was lost on 16 July 1904 when she was torpedoed by the Russian destroyer Rastoropny west of the Kwantung Peninsula at 39.10°N 121.15°E after refusing to stop en route from Newchang for Chefoo carrying provisions.